legendarycode3/fund-me-smart-contract/README.md

 ## Makefile
-A Makefile is included to streamline commands for cleaning, building, testing, updating, formatting, deployment, and
+A Makefile is included to streamline commands for cleaning, building, testing, updating, formatting, deployment, and more.
+You can use it to execute tasks without needing to remember specific commands.
+Just run the command you need like this:

 ## Foundry